-The review and development of the LCAP began in Fall 2022 with all our Educational Partner groups.
-NJESD engagement with parents, staff, and students occurs during regularly scheduled times as well as during informal interactions to learn about any updates in operations, share opinions and provide input to develop the 2023-2024 LCAP.
+The review and plan development of the LCAP began in Fall 2022 with all our Educational Partner groups.
+Due to the unique configuration of the NJESD (Kindergarten Class) engagement with parents, staff, and students occurs during regularly scheduled times as well as during informal interactions to learn about any updates in operations, share opinions and provide input.
 These meetings helped to update and inform each of the Educational Partners and is considered in the development of the LCAP.